Nyandwi/algorithms/cracking-coding-interviews/4-technical-interviews.md

 ### Walking through the code

 * Listen: pay close attention to any info about the problem.
 * Get a brute force solution ASAP. but don't code it yet.
+Don't be afraid to share it.
 * Optimize the brute force and get a better solution.
 Try to think about time vs space complexity.
 * Walk through the approach in the detail and make sure you understand it before coding.
 * Implement the code.
 The goal is to write beautiful code.